dokku/dokku/docs/development/plugin-triggers.md

 ### `post-release-builder`

+> [!WARNING]
-> Warning: Image mutation in this trigger may result in an invalid run state, and is heavily discouraged.
+> Image mutation in this trigger may result in an invalid run state, and is heavily discouraged.

 - Description: Invokes a command after the build process is complete.
 - Invoked by: builder plugins